taylorwood/taylorwood.github.io/_posts/2018-05-02-graal-clojure.md

 tags:   graalvm clojure native
 ---

 With the recent release of GraalVM it's now possible to compile programs ahead-of-time into a native executable for JVM-based languages.
-Along with this comes pretty radical implications with regard to startup time, artifact size, runtime performance, etc. Read [this article](https://www.innoq.com/en/blog/native-clojure-and-graalvm/) first for more information.
+Along with this comes pretty radical implications with regard to startup time, artifact size, runtime performance, etc. Read [Jan Stępień's article](https://www.innoq.com/en/blog/native-clojure-and-graalvm/) first for more information.
 This post demonstrates the same idea, but directly on macOS rather than within a Linux container.

+_Update: I created a simple Leiningen plugin [`lein-native-image`](https://github.com/taylorwood/lein-native-image) that uses GraalVM's `native-image` with a project as described below._

 Similar to the linked article above, I'll create a simple command line utility program that converts JSON to EDN, starting with a minimal Leiningen `project.clj`:
 ```clojure